The Number One HR Solution on Salesforce

 Include Candidates in Your Talent Pool

-It is important to maintain contact with candidates in order to retain them in your pool.
+It is important to maintain contact with candidates in order to retain them in your talent pool.
 Maintaining a positive relationship with them will increase the likelihood that they will apply for other job openings or perhaps serve as a referral source for their network.

 For example, you could send them a newsletter relevant to your current job openings or connect with them on social media to provide corporate news and information.